My Dog Is An Idiot: A Love Story

 “I said I don’t know how!
 Just get me the wire cutters.
 His head his stuck in the fence!”

-As time passed, we came to accept that Galileo was never going to live up to his namesake, but our acceptance was always tempered by one caveat: in addition to a broken back and BB’s in his abdomen, he must have been kerplunked on the head.
+As time passed, we came to accept that Galileo was never going to live up to his namesake, but our acceptance was always tempered by one caveat: in addition to the broken back and BB’s in his abdomen that caused a host of health issues when I first brought him home as a medical foster, he must have been kerplunked on the head.
 We loved him and begrudgingly accepted his intellectual deficiencies, but we also felt a need to justify it.
 I think we were more than mildly ashamed.

 It isn’t his fault that he gets stuck underneath the bed.
 He was kerplunked on the head as a puppy.